japila-books/spark-sql-internals/docs/spark-sql-PredicateHelper.md

 ====
 `canEvaluateWithinJoin` is used when:

-* `PushPredicateThroughJoin` logical optimization rule is link:spark-sql-Optimizer-PushPredicateThroughJoin.adoc#apply[executed]
+* `PushPredicateThroughJoin` logical optimization rule is spark-sql-Optimizer-PushPredicateThroughJoin.md#apply[executed]

-* `ReorderJoin` logical optimization rule does link:spark-sql-Optimizer-ReorderJoin.adoc#createOrderedJoin[createOrderedJoin]
+* `ReorderJoin` logical optimization rule does spark-sql-Optimizer-ReorderJoin.md#createOrderedJoin[createOrderedJoin]
 ====